franceme/WaveNetExploration/docs/index.md

 * [WaveNet](https://github.com/ibab/tensorflow-wavenet) - Used for the model, the training, and the generation
 * [Mutagen](https://github.com/quodlibet/mutagen) - Used to retrieve music meta information from the file.
 * [Pydub](https://github.com/jiaaro/pydub) - Used to edit and manipulate the music to transform it into wav files.
+* [Matplotlib](https://matplotlib.org) - Used for all of the diagrams.

 ---

-Basic Template sourced from: https://github.com/pages-themes/midnight
+Basic Template sourced from: https://github.com/pages-themes/cayman